Ear, Nose and Throat

 An estimated 35 million Americans are affected by sinusitis every year, making it more common than heart disease or asthma.
 While medication treatments are available, surgery is often the best way to find permanent relief.

-Though effective, traditional surgery involves removing bone and tissue to open the sinuses, which typically requires uncomfortable nasal packing to control bleeding and pain.
-Sharp HealthCare offers a new surgical option, called balloon sinuplasty™, for patients looking for a safe, minimally invasive way to find relief from sinusitis.
+Though effective, traditional surgery involves removing bone and tissue to open the sinuses.
+At Sharp, we offer balloon sinuplasty™, a safe, minimally invasive surgical procedure for patients needing relief from sinusitis.

 What is sinusitis?

 Sinusitis is a swelling of the inner lining of the sinuses, which are the spaces between the bones in the face where air passes and mucus drains into the nose.
 Sinusitis is very common and feels similar to a head cold, with symptoms that include a stuffy or runny nose and headache.